38/plumber-tutorial/README.md

 ---
 ## About this tutorial

-This is the tutorial repo for Plumber, in this repo we are going to explorer the world of Plumber with a simple socket server example.
-To see each of the chapter, checkout the branch for that chapter.
+Hi there, this is the tutorial repo for Plumber.
+We are going to explorer the world of Plumber with a simple socket server example.

 In this tutorial we will build a simple socket server from scratch and explorer a few fundamental concepts in Plumber.
 The example uses C as development language, but Plumber can support other languages as well.